 When all else fails, get your carpet professionally cleaned

-In case you’ve tried everything, including the methods above, it may be time to turn to a professional.
-The carpet cleaning technicians will treat the paint stain with specialised products that you can’t find on the shelves of the local market.
+In case you’ve tried everything, including the methods above, it may be time to turn to a professional carpet cleaning service.
+The carpet technicians will treat the paint stain with specialised products that you can’t find on the shelves of the local market.

 No matter of the cleaning method, remember to always do a small spot test on hidden part of your carpet.
 Depending on the size, nature, and age of the stain, some of them might be impossible to remove.
 We cannot take responsibility if any of the above-mentioned methods do not work on your carpets.